canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

 - Avoiding lock-in to any proprietary solutions where open source software and/or open standards are available
 - Ensure that software can be deployed on a variety of commodity hardware types

-**Build It Right Principles (GC):**
+**Digital Architectural Standards (GC):**
 {: .dpgn-data-ignore}

 <!-- markdownlint-disable MD032 -->
 - {: .dpgn-digital-architectural-open-standards-solutions-1} Use open source standards, solutions, components, and leading practices.
 - {: .dpgn-digital-architectural-open-standards-solutions-2} Enforce this order of preference: open, platform-agnostic COTS, proprietary COTS, and then custom.
-- {: .dpgn-digital-architectural-performance-availability-scalability-1} All services will respond in 500ms or less wherever possible.
-Flexible support services should automatically adjust to meet demand as needed.
-- {: .dpgn-digital-architectural-performance-availability-scalability-2} Cloud providers should have geographically-separated data centers that are backed up at the transaction level and automatically fail over while maintaining client sessions.
+- {: .dpgn-digital-architectural-performance-availability-scalability-1} Design for resiliency.
+- {: .dpgn-digital-architectural-performance-availability-scalability-2} Ensure response times meet user needs, and critical services are highly available.
-- {: .dpgn-digital-architectural-performance-availability-scalability-3} Critical applications shall be 99.999% available including planned maintenance.
+- {: .dpgn-digital-architectural-performance-availability-scalability-3} Support zero-downtime deployments for planned and unplanned maintenance.
-- {: .dpgn-digital-architectural-performance-availability-scalability-4} Support for zero-downtime version updates default.
-- {: .dpgn-digital-architectural-performance-availability-scalability-5} Systems shall be designed for resiliency.
-For example:
-  - Leveraging distributed architectures,
+- {: .dpgn-digital-architectural-performance-availability-scalability-4} Use distributed architectures, assume failure will happen, handle errors gracefully, and actively monitor.
-  - Assuming failure will occur,
-  - Designing graceful error handling,
-  - Leveraging active monitoring
-- {: .dpgn-digital-architectural-performance-availability-scalability-6} Consideration shall be given to risks of over-centralization or including too much complexity into a single system.
-- {: .dpgn-digital-architectural-expose-functionality-services-2} Open standards will be used for all interoperability.
 {: .dpgn-digital-architectural}
 <!-- markdownlint-enable MD032 -->